loganmarchione/docker-php-startpage/FEATURES.md

 - [Icon packs](#icon-packs)

 ## Custom configuration files
 The startpage works out of the box, but it's assumed the user will mount a Docker volume at `/var/www/html/user_includes` to include custom configuration files.
 The configuration filenames are below (the filenames must be spelled exactly like below).
+These files are only loaded if they exist inside the `user_includes` directory.
+If they are not present (or misspelled), they are not loaded.
 ```
 user_includes
 ├── config.json